Deploy iPad with mobile data connections

 cfgutilcommand-line tool to export the serial number and IMEI.
 You’ll still need to obtain the EID for each device using one of the other methods listed here.

-If devices are already deployed, MDM has the ability to query for the serial number, IMEI and (new in iOS 14 and iPadOS 14) the EID.
+If devices are already deployed, MDM has the ability to query for the serial number, IMEI and (in iOS 14 or later and iPadOS 14 or later) the EID.

 Send the information to the network provider and get the eSIM server URL from the provider.